 This method is perhaps the most fun, but it takes a little longer in the preparation.
 A GIY (Green-It-Yourself) Soft Scrub, from Karen Logan’s book, Clean House, Clean Planet, clings to vertical surfaces, such as tub or shower walls, and provides the soft abrasion to clean off any soap scum, or whatever else might be there.
 It’s made of Dr. Bronner’s Liquid Castile, Baking Soda, white vinegar, and water.
 Check out the how-to here: GIY Soft Scrub with Dr. Bronner’s.

 Here is the trick to preventing future soap scum, and why the second method works.
 If you dry the water off the surfaces, there are no dissolved salts sitting there that would later cling to the surfaces when the water evaporates.
 For large, flat areas, such as shower stalls, especially with glass, use a squeegee.
 I keep a squeegee in my shower stall and do this after every shower.
 Sounds like a pain, but it greatly cuts down on my work in the long-run.

-I prefer this second method because the antibacterial spray eliminates the germs that may be residing on the surfaces as well.
+I generally use the dissolving or soft scrub method.
+The soap in each of these also eliminates germs that may be residing on the surfaces .
 Vinegar does this to an extent, but the soap does it better.
 And I like scrubbing.
 It’s cathartic.